makersacademy/rps-challenge/README.md

 --------

 Challenge instructions are below.
 The app was built using strict TDD and the red-green-refactor cycle.
+- All `RSpec` tests pass, as does `Rubocop` and there is 100% coverage.
 Both of the bonus extensions have been completed, converting the app to be multiplayer and extending with the 'Spock & Lizard' rules.
 The key design decisions taken were:
 - To avoid logic in the `app.rb` class, the creation of a `Game` class